bax24/Alzheimer-Classification/README.md

 model.py : contains all the models tried out, for now NetworkA uses 3D CNN and NetworkB is using Vision Transformer from MONAI (ViT)

-TrainModelCNN.py : contains the train and test function
+TrainModelCNN.py : contains the train and test functions

 main.py : contains the functions able to load the data, the setting of hyperparameters and the plot function for train and test loss

-Last time I ran this code (so with the ViT model) I got those plots

 ```
 ssh lbackes@master.alan.priv